DeanLeong/node-npm-intro/README.md

 ### Aside: node_modules and .gitignore

 Let's say we want to work on someone else's project.
 We clone it down to our computer, and then open it up and start exploring the file structure.
-You've already done this with the first JS checkpoint.

 It's got various javascript files, and also a `package.json` file describing all the modules needed to run the code.